tstuefe/JEP387/jep.md

 But a class loader usually stops class loading at some point.
 From that point on, the still unsused portion of the current chunk is wasted.

-The VM attempts to minimize the effect of this by guessing future loading behavior of a class loader and handing it what it thinks it will need - a loader known to load only few classes is given a small chunk, a loader assumed to go on loading for a while a big chunk.
-But that guess can be wrong and currently there is no recurse; the unused remainder of a chunk belonging to a loader which did stop loading classes is wasted.

 _Waste in unused chunks_

 When a loader gets unloaded, all its chunks are returned to a free list.
 Those chunks may be reused for future allocation, but that may never happen or at least not in the immediate future.
 In the meantime that memory is wasted.

-Currently that memory is released to the OS when one of the underlying virtual memory regions happens to only contain free chunks; however that depends highly on fragmentation (how tightly interleaved allocations from live and dead class loaders are).
-In addition to that, memory in the Compressed Class Space is never returned.
+Currently that memory is released to the OS when the underlying VirtualSpaceNode only consists of free chunks; however the chance of that happening depends highly on fragmentation (how tightly interleaved allocations from live and dead class loaders are).
+To make matters worse, memory in the Compressed Class Space is never returned.
 So in practice freelist memory is often retained by the VM.

 ### Better tunability

 A lot of decisions the Metaspace allocator does are trade-offs between speed and memory footprint.
 This is in particular true for chunk allotment: deciding when a class loader is handed a chunk of which size.
-Currently those decisions are hard wired and cannot be influenced.
-It may be advantageous to influence them with an outside switch, e.g. to generally shift emphasis to memory footprint in situations where we care more about footprint than about startup time.
-Such a switch would also help with tuning the default allotment policies.
+Many of these decisions are currently hard wired and cannot be influenced easily.

+It may be advantageous to influence them with an outside switch, e.g. to shift emphasis to memory footprint in situations where we care more about footprint than about startup time.

 ### Code clarity